 The inter-relationship of these individual issues is complex and efforts to improve outcomes for this cohort of people have been ongoing for many years across different agencies and agendas and across the UK a range of responses are being developed.
 This is not a new issue and Portsmouth is not unique in its experience.
 This group of people can have a disproportionate impact on those around them; their partners and the neighbourhoods in which they live – including businesses and visitors to the city – and most importantly, any children they may have.

-During 2017 SPP support officers worked with colleagues across a range of services to understand the underlying issues involved and also with Public Health England who produced a comprehensive evidence review.
+SPP support officers continue to work with colleagues across a range of services to understand the underlying issues involved and also with Public Health England who produced a comprehensive evidence review.